6th juror seated for Potter trial in Daunte Wright's death

 Attorneys and Judge Regina Chu have probed potential jurors this week for what they knew about Wright's death and about their views of protests against police brutality that were frequent occurrences in Minneapolis even before George Floyd's death.

 On Tuesday — the first day of jury selection — an attorney for Potter said jurors would hear directly from the former officer, who resigned two days after she shot and killed Wright.
-Potter, who is white, has said she made a mistake by grabbing her handgun instead of the Taser she meant to draw.
-Body-camera video recorded the shooting.
+Body-camera video recorded the shooting, with Potter heard saying, "Taser, Taser Taser" before she fired, followed by, "I grabbed the wrong (expletive) gun." .

 “Officer Potter will testify and tell you what she remembers happened, so you will know not just from the video but from the officers at the scene and Officer Potter herself what was occurring,” Paul Engh, one of her attorneys, told a potential juror.